TeamEvie/ems/README.md

 ## Configuration

-Most EMS's would require per guild configuraition with the expection of static EMS's.
+Most EMS's would require per guild configuration except for static EMS's.
 Use gRPC to communicate with the [core's api](https://github.com/TeamEvie/Evie/blob/main/protos/leash.proto), otherwise/also you can use Redis for non-guild configuration for example a user's level.

 ## Registering application commands